About Authentic Management

 - 1990-1992: 3 As at A-level – Economics, English Literature, Politics & Government, Bradford Grammar School

-Starting on the graduate rotation course, I progressed to hold a variety of local, regional and global roles, running not only Foreign Exchange trading teams but also entire businesses, focussing on both G10 and Emerging Markets countries, ending in my final role as Global Head of Foreign Exchange Trading at RBS.
+Starting on the graduate rotation course, I progressed to hold a variety of local, regional and global roles, running not only Foreign Exchange trading teams but also entire businesses, focussing on both G10 and Emerging Markets countries, ending in my final role as Global Head of Foreign Exchange Trading at RBS: a business with revenues >£1 billion with several hundred employees across >20 countries.

 - 1996-2000: Citi (London)